As I write this, the coronavirus pandemic is getting exponentially more widespread every day.

 - Moral obligation: Using a DIY mask means N95 masks are available to healthcare workers who need them on the frontlines of a pandemic.

 - Provide for family and friends: In the Primal Survivor FB group for women, a lot of ladies talked about how they have “prepper’s guilt”; They had stockpiled supplies like N95 respirators for their family ahead of time, and now friends were asking for “donations.”
 Instead of giving them respirators from your supply, you could make a mask for them.

 Do Homemade Face Masks Actually Protect Against Viruses?

 All sorts of instructions for DIY virus face masks have come up lately.
 One of the most humorous ones I saw used a bra to make a mask.
 Others utilize designs where you can put a tissue between two layers of fabric.

-Studies show that DIY masks do provide protection, but the protection is minimal.
-N95 respirators provide the most protection followed by surgical masks.
-DIY masks provided less protection than surgical masks.
+Studies show that DIY masks do provide protection, but the defense is minimal.
+N95 respirators give the most protection, followed by surgical masks.
+DIY masks offer less protection than surgical masks.
 (Source)

 Mask Material Matters!

 In the studies which tested DIY face masks, materials like tea cloths or dish towels were used.
-Not surprisingly, tea cloths allow a lot of airborne contaminants (including viruses) to pass through.
+Not surprisingly, tea cloths allow many airborne contaminants (including viruses) to pass through.

 By contrast, some materials work much better for DIY respirators.
 A 2006 guidebook by the Institute of Medicine and Committee on the Development of Reusable Facemasks for Use During an Influenza Pandemic addressed this.
 While they are hesitant to recommend homemade masks because they might offer the wearer a false sense of security, they do say that: